 Download Magisk 16.3 Beta:

-Use the download button below to fetch the latest Magisk 16.3 Beta package:
+Use the download link below to fetch the latest Magisk 16.3 Beta package:

 The Magisk, 16.3 Beta Utility, is available in the form of a ZIP file and you can flash that via custom recovery such as TWRP (from, the famous TeamWin).
 Visit our TWRP section to know more about downloading and installing TWRP recovery.